How to Resolve the Failed to Open Stream Error in WordPress

 We discussed earlier that the error can be caused by a variety of reasons, and the error message will differ depending on whether the error is caused by a particular file and the location of that file.

-Search for the script and find out which file or directory it’s trying to access.
+When this warning is displayed by PHP, it means that the file or directory could not be found.
+You thus need to search for the script and find out which file or directory it’s trying to access.

 If this fix doesn’t work, the problem might be linked to your .htaccess file